Murder of Oksana Makar: Investigation and trial

 On May 24, 2012, an open court trial on the case began at Mykolaiv's Tsentralnyi Raion court.
 During the trial Prysiazhniuk claimed that the sex with Makar was on mutual consent.
 He and Pohosian claimed that it was Krasnoshchok who smothered the girl and then raped her again; Prysiazhniuk and Pohosian believed she was already dead when they carried her to the basement.
 On 30 October 2012 the prosecutor called for a life sentence for Krasnoshchok, 15 years of imprisonment for Prysiazhniuk and 14 years of imprisonment for Pohosian.
+On 27 November 2012, the court, in its ruling, found the defendants guilty and sentenced Krasnoshchok to life imprisonment, Prysiazhniuk to 15 years in prison, and Pohosian to 14 years in prison.
+In the aftermath of the sentencing, Makar's family lawyer said that he would appeal in order to try and get life sentences for all three instead of just Krasnoshchok, while Prysiazhniuk and Pohosian's lawyers said they would appeal for a lighter sentence.